Mackaytown: European settlement

 Europeans began settling the area for gold-mining in the middle of the 19th century.
 They reached Paeroa by boat, and followed the river on foot.
 The hilly country made it difficult for horses to haul heavy machinery to the mines.

 The new town was named after local administrator James Mackay, who was involved in establishing the township during his time as Thames Goldfield Warden in 1867 and 1868.
 The nearby Turner's Hill was named after early settler James Turner, who built a thatched cottage on the hill.

 The town became an important stop for travellers.
 A post office opened in 1875 and a school opened in 1876.

 The area was surveyed between 1877 and 1887, allowing roads to be built further into the gorge.
-The Mackaytown school house burned some time after 1885, and a new school was established in the main Karangahape settlement in 1889.
+The Mackaytown school house burned some time after 1885, and a new school was established in the main Karangahake Gorge settlement in 1889.